 Patients should be aware that doctors may prefer a specific treatment depending on their specialty, with urologists and medical oncologists tending to recommend watchful waiting, surgery, or hormone therapy and radiation oncologists recommending radiation therapy.
 It is always wise to seek a second opinion to feel comfortable about proceeding with a treatment program.
 Delaying treatment, while having the cancer monitored for signs of progression (watchful waiting or active surveillance), is also an acceptable option for many patients.

-Depending on the cancer stage and other factors, patients have four main treatment options:
+Depending on the cancer stage and other factors, patients have 4 main treatment options that are commonly used:

-Overview of Treatment Options for Localized Prostate Cancer.
 Localized cancer is classified as low, intermediate, or high risk.
 A higher risk indicates that the tumor is more likely to be aggressive.
-Doctors determine the risk category by using criteria such as PSA levels, Gleason score, and the clinical stage of the tumor.
-Doctors consider treatment options for localized prostate cancer based on the risk level, and the patient's age.
+Doctors determine the risk category by using criteria such as PSA levels, Gleason score, the clinical stage of the tumor, and patient age.

 If prostate cancer has been treated with radical prostatectomy, PSA levels should drop to zero after surgery.
 After radiation, PSA levels do not drop as far because some of the normal prostate gland remains.
 A sudden rise or persistently elevated PSA levels after treatment are often indications that prostate cancer persists.